AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-38/acsd-54111-production-product-thumbnail-image-not-displaying-on-product-grid.md

 ---
-title: "ACSD-54111: Production product thumbnail image not displaying on product grid"
+title: "ACSD-54111: Product thumbnail image not displaying"
 description: Apply the ACSD-54111 patch to fix the Adobe Commerce issue where all images are replaced by the default product placeholder image.
 feature: Products
 role: Admin, Developer